GSA-TTS/FAC-transition-site/src/audit-resources/sf-sac/corrective-action-plan.md

 # SF-SAC Section 5: Corrective Action Plan

 This workbook is only necessary if you have Federal awards findings.
+If you have Federal awards findings, you must submit a corrective action plan, as outlined in [2 CFR 200.511(c)](https://www.ecfr.gov/current/title-2/part-200/subpart-F#p-200.511(c)).
 If you don't have any Federal awards findings, you don't need to upload this workbook.

 [Download {{meta.name}}]({{ config.baseUrl }}assets/workbooks/{{workbook.name}}.xlsx)